14 docker-compose

 14.1 Docker compose to launch containers

 It can be fiddly and error prone to type long commands into the terminal, or a GUI every time you want to launch a container.
-A better approach is to use Docker compose to specify how you want to launch the container.
+Even if you are copy and pasting commands, it can be difficult to make changes to long commands because you cannot click to a location to make edits.

 Docker compose uses a YAML file, specifically named docker-compose.yml, to record how the container should be launched.
-This file can include details including: - the docker image and version to use - how to mount volumes - what ports to map - what environment variables to set.
+This file can include details including:

 services: